davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

     - All other instance variables still need to be assigned to the old values, so you can basically copy and paste the old constructor.

-5. Test out your code to ensure that you can now create Triangles of customized height and width.
+5. Test out your code to ensure that you can now create Triangles of customized `height` and `width`.

     - You might as well ensure that the perimeter and areas still check out too!

-6. Create a new method `changeSizeAndColor()` that accepts 3 parameters, a new width, height, and color.
+6. Create a new method `changeSizeAndColor()` that accepts 3 parameters, a different `width`, `height`, and `color`.
 Put in the code to change its size and color concurrently.
 To help do this, you should be calling existing methods instead of copying-and-pasting code.

 #### Part IV: Writing Effective Comments